binarykitchen/videomail-client/README.md

 This is just the beginning.
 I will add a lot more over time.

 Bear with me, there are lots of problems to crack, especially with the audio part and some unit tests are missing.
+Nothing is perfect for the first iteration.
 Working on it ...

 ## Coming soon / Planned

+1. Avoid global scope pollution
-1. `delete()`, `get()` and `list()` operations
+2. `delete()`, `get()` and `list()` operations
-2. Audio recording
+3. Audio recording
-3. E2E tests
+4. E2E tests

 ## Credits